borisBelloc/Moocs_Tutorials/README.md

-:necktie: List of sites for which I have uploaded the exercise correction (_more to come_) :
+:necktie: List of sites for which I have uploaded the exercises corrections (_more to come_) :
 - A : **Open Class Room** : :arrow_lower_right: [Click here to jump at the end of the page](#open-class-room)